We strongly believe in being open and transparent about what we do. These are two key ingredients to build accountability and trust.

 Every day our servers process zone files for almost 350 million domain names.
 We have been doing that since 2013.
 With such an enormous amount of data we can construct historical domain trends pretty much for any web hosting provider out there with a high level of confidence.
 Our graphs updated on the biweekly basis.
 That’s the time necessary to process all zone files and update our database.

 Among web hosting providers, Site Rank value is inversely proportional to the volume of hosted domains.
-The more domain names a provider manages, the lower it's Site Rank value.
-For example, GoDaddy with over 43 million domains has a Site Rank of 1.
+The more domain names a provider manages, the lower it’s Site Rank value.
+For example, GoDaddy with over 49 million domains has a Site Rank # 1.

 Originally, Site Rank for review sites was based on the number of host ratings, customer reviews, Trust Score and data skewness.
 It was a complicated mixture and pretty hard to understand; hence, we have decided to simplify it.
-For now, to calculate Site Rank for reviewers we just multiply the number of their ratings (hosts rated) by the Trust Score.
-Web Hosting Geeks, the largest open directory with the most hosts rated, has a Site Rank of 1.
+For now, to calculate Site Rank for reviewers we multiply the number of their ratings (hosts rated) by the Trust Score.

 Not all review sites are equal.
 Some of them have been built for the sole purpose of promoting specific hosting companies or generating affiliate income.
 They don’t bring much value to the community.
 That’s why we decided to give ratings on such kind of sites a lower weight.

 Everyone starts at 5.
 The final Trust Score for each web hosting review site is calculated based on the following criteria.

 |Reviews undergo verification process||+1|

 Since for each web hosting provider we have a set of ratings with different levels of relevance (Trust Score), we decided to use weighted average in our Global Rating calculations.
 We believe that is way more appropriate than using simple arithmetic mean formula, where you just sum up all of the ratings and divide by their number.
 Learn more about weighted average here.